Xiphoseer/sdo-tool/docs/signum/documents.md

 position in the current file) and a logical page number (one-based ordinal for its position in a multi-file document).

+## Chapter

+Some pages could be marked as the start of a new chapter, which would affect how the automatic formatting treated these.

 ## Page

 The page content is placed on a relatively granular grid, with different